The Simple “Why Us” Essay Strategy that Works

 You’ll do better if you think of this as a get-to-know-you date.
 Dates go well when you ask questions of the other (researching the school) and show that their interests match yours (being specific about what you’d do once on campus).

 However, writing a great Why Us essay is the best way to show a college you’re serious about them.
-(Remember, you can use the Why Us essay module in our dashboard to guide you through writing this essay for each college).
+(Remember, you can use the Why Us essay module in our dashboard to guide you through writing this essay for each college.
+Simply create a free Prompt account to get started!)

-Yes you can update your Why Us essay for different schools
+Update your Why Us essay for Different Schools

-You can't write the exact same thing for each school, but you can often write something similar.
+You shouldn't write the exact same thing for each school, but you can often write something similar.

 First, you don’t need to articulate your college-related interests more than once.
 It’s an intense process, as you’ll see below, but once it’s done, it’s done.